brockwsmith225/Rating_Systems/README.md

 # Plugins

 The ratingsystems module provides a few base objects which can be used to create plugins.
+These plugins will automatically be picked up by the CLI when installed.

-### CLI
+### CLI Integration

 Plugins will automatically get picked up by the CLI if you include the following in your `pyproject.toml`.
 (Note: any changes to the `pyproject.toml` will require you to reinstall the package for the change to be picked up)